fairandsmart/right-consent/_docs/18-license.md

 ## LICENSE.FAIRANDSMART.txt

 ```
-ADDITIONAL TERMS APPLICABLE TO RIGHT REQUEST AND ITS SOURCE CODE (“The
+ADDITIONAL TERMS APPLICABLE TO RIGHT CONSENTS COMMUNITY EDITION AND ITS SOURCE CODE (“The
 Program”).

 The following additional terms ("Additional Terms") supplement and modify the